 - From the command line, type adb sideload /path/to/rom.zip

-The file will be copied to your device to whatever the current storage location is that you have selected in the mount page.
+For TWRP versions lower than 18.104.22.168, the file will be copied to your device to whatever the current storage location is that you have selected in the mount page.
 It will always be placed in the root of that storage location and named sideload.zip (e.g. /sdcard/sideload.zip) and it will automatically delete / overwrite any existing sideload.zip you may have on your device.
 As soon as the file is copied to your device, it will automatically be installed.
 When the install is finished you will be presented with a reboot system button so that you can reboot to test your zip.

 Note that sideload mode is a separate ADB mode.
 While in sideload mode, regular ADB commands will not work.
 Once the zip has been copied to the device and the install starts (or if you hit the cancel button) regular ADB mode will resume.